The Advantages of Discussions on Email

 The same things people often think are the only kinds of messages that are appropriate for email are banned — press releases (except for government agencies), class schedules, museum programs, etc. People in the immediate neighborhood who are selling or renting their own homes themselves can post, but not realtors.
 Active members can sell their own things —furniture, children’s clothes, etc.—if they live in the neighborhood.
 Everyone is asked to post “in their own words” when recommending plays or concerts, not just forward excerpts from marketing materials or reviews.

 While other email lists are dying, TakomaDC is growing at the rate of ~5 new members a week.
 Like Cohousing-L, which I credit for the growth of cohousing at least from its start until the cohousing association became more effective, TakomaDC, in my opinion, has contributed to making Takoma one of the places in DC where “everyone” wants to live.
 It has become Main Street because it focuses the neighborhood on neighbors.

 I think email lists fill a need in modern cultures, and should be cultivated in cohousing, particularly in larger communities.
 A sociologist friend says that the first thing sociologists look for when identifying and defining a community is a common means of communication.
 Email lists are the most inclusive and transparent means of communication.

 During the formation of Takoma Village, the building of the structure as well as the community, our members list served the same purpose as TakomaDC.
 Recently some members have been making lists of resources and encouraging people to consult them instead of posting requests on our email list.
 This efficiency has greatly reduced what we know about each other, particularly new members — who is having a plumbing crisis or has a new dog and needs a vet.
 Such questions result in the sharing of a range of opinions and resources.
 More importantly, they spark conversations that build relationships.

-Tags: Connecting, Group Process, Resources
+Tags: communication, Connecting, Group Process, Resources